Luckygoldjade/Luckygoldjade/README.md

-# 👋 Hi, I'm Tony Chan
+# 👋 Hello there, I am Tony Chan

 I'm an entry-level full-stack web developer with a background in electrical engineering and a passion for building scalable, user-focused web applications.
 I’m currently completing my B.S. in Computer Science at Oregon State University (Spring 2025), with hands-on experience in both JavaScript and Python ecosystems.